 Even though its natural beauty is breathtaking only a few people are aware of the fact that in the heart of Bucharest such a place exists.
 Foxes, ferrets, water turtles, snakes, fish and rare birds are just a few of the inhabitants of Bucharest’s Delta.
 When you step into this place you enter a green paradise that draws the line between the urban bustle and a unique oasis of quietness.
 There is an actual dam that separates these two worlds.
 It was built during the communist period and beyond it there is the true Bucharest.
 Somewhere behind you can even see the Palace of Parliament.

-Lake Vacaresti where the Delta of Bucharest can be found is located between Sun Plaza Mall, Rin Grand Hotel and Asmita Gardens Towers.
+Lake Vacaresti where the Delta of Bucharest can be found is located between Sun Plaza Mall, Rin Grand Hotel and Asmita Gardens Towers at the end of Tineretului Boulevard.
 Currently, this natural attraction has been declared a protected natural park and represents the first urban natural park in Romania.

 Lake Vacaresti is the result of the bifurcation of Dambovita River, known during the reign of Nicolae Ceausescu as Balta Vacaresti.
 This was a part of Bucharest’s hydrological system of defense against floods.
 In the year 1986 the construction works started, but were soon stopped after the fall of communism, in 1989, and today Lake Vacaresti is just another one of the projects that were started during the communist period, but were never completed.